geraldmc/algo-bio/GMcC-PP02x/README.md

 ### Supporting Code

-There are several modules contained in this submission:
+There are several modules contained in the submission:

 #### `analysis`

-The module `analysis` contains functions for profiling the code.
+The module `analysis` contains functions for profiling: `metrics.py` and `perf_notebook.ipynb`.
+The first executes code to recreate the hash key distribution plots (`>>python metrics.py`).
+The Python notebook may be executed on Google Colab by pressing the Colab tab.

 ## REFERENCES